dylanpriceginno/Portfolio/README.md

 ## Work Experience

+## Grayce
-### Network Analyst - Contract from Grayce					April 2023 – Present
+### Lead Data Analyst				-  			    		August 2023 – Present
-•	Established centralized data within the company and built master data sources.

-•	Cleaned and aggregated data for use in Data Guru and Supply Chain Guru
+•	Cleaned, aggregated, and analysed data from 57 different sources for use in digital twin network model design.

-•	Visualized data in PowerBI and prepared reports for major stakeholders
+•	Visualized customer, financial, and operational data, preparing 40+ ad-hoc reports for major stakeholders.
+•	Built and maintained a Google cloud-based database now containing over 40 views and 200 million rows of data.
+•	Built a profitability model which analyses previously unused customer data, opening new avenues for commercial team.

-###  Data Analyst - Contract from Grayce					October 2021 – April 2023
+### Senior Data Analyst 		  	-						August 2022 – July 2023

-•	Queried, extracted, cleaned, and transformed data from 41 different offices across the world.
+•	Queried, extracted, cleaned, and transformed finance data from 41 different offices across the world.

-•	Designed SQL templates and loaded cleaned data into SAP.
+•	Designed 41 SQL templates to standardize data, achieving a 98% success rate in loading into SAP.

-•	Achieved 100% data load for the go-live of the project.
+•	Achieved 100% data load before the go-live of the project.

-•	Validated data using front-end SAP and received a commendation for 100% accuracy.
+•	Validated data using front-end SAP, receiving commendation for 100% accuracy.

-### Grayce – Lead Data Analyst 								August 2021 – Present
+### Data Analyst						  -    				August 2021 – July 2022
+•	Produced HR and commercial ad-hoc data analysis reports, presenting complex information to stakeholders.

-•	Developed proficiency in SQL, Python, and Power BI through a bespoke training program.
+•	Developed proficiency in R, SQL, Python, and Power BI through a bespoke training program.

-•	Placed second in a companywide datathon with the presentation "How climate change is affecting low-income areas of the UK."
+•	Placed second in a companywide datathon with the presentation "How climate change is affecting low-income areas of the UK”.

+## Graphnet Health
+### Health Population Intern 			-				June 2021 – August 2021
+•	Researched and developed a Natural Language Processing program in Python to clean unstructured medical data.
+•	Achieved 90% accuracy in cleaning the data while eliminating all personal information.
+•	Visualized results in Tableau and made the data available for secondary medical research.

 ## Projects